-When the second child responds and reacts to the hurt and a fight develops we have to say, “No. Don’t react; come to me and let me deal with it as your parent.”
+When the second child responds and reacts to the hurt and a fight develops we have to say, “No. Don’t react against one another; come to me and let me deal with it as your parent.”

 God does the same thing, he says, “Vengeance is mine, saith the Eternal.”
 God is talking about correcting the bad behavior because He loves all of us, even those who are bad.
 For God the Father gave his only begotten Son that none should perish.
 He did this while we were still his enemies; we were all wicked.
 God gave His Son for us.
 Christ gave Himself for us; because they loved us so much, even while we were enemies of godliness.

-Ministers should love God’s sheep enough to be willing to give yourself totally for their good not using them to aggrandize yourself, not taking advantage of them, not lording it over them, but serving GOD; and through that example and instructing in the ways and Word of God: Feeding the flock!
+Ministers should love God’s sheep enough to be willing to give themselves totally for their good, not using them to aggrandize themselves, not taking advantage of them, not lording it over them, but serving GOD; and through setting an example and instructing in the ways and Word of God: Feeding the flock!

-Husbands should serve your wives and your families in the same manner, giving yourselves totally for their good.
-And a large part of that means sharing your time with them, reasoning with them, talking with them, studying God’s Word with them, teaching them and learning from them; helping each other to learn to do good.
+Husbands should serve their wives and families in the same manner, giving themselves totally for their good: And a large part of that means sharing your time with them, reasoning with them, talking with them, studying God’s Word with them, teaching them and learning from them; helping each other to learn to do good.